MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/physics-interactions.md

 ### Throw Trajectory

-Calculates the rigidbody future position in a free space under the effect of gravity.
+Calculates the rigidbody's future position in free space under the effect of gravity.

 ![Screen shot of the Throw Trajectory script options in the Inspector.](../../../media/physics-interactions/063-throw-trajectory.png)